ritikabajgain/Alumni-Search-Directory/README.md

 Project Setup:
 - Clone the repository to your local machine or download the project files.
-- Ensure you have the following files in your project directory: web.html (the main HTML file) header.css (styles for the header) body.css (styles for the body and alumni list) data.js (contains alumni data) main.js (contains the JavaScript code for functionality)
+- Ensure you have the following files in your project directory: web.html (the main HTML file), header.css (styles for the header), body.css (styles for the body and alumni list), data.js (contains alumni data), main.js (contains the JavaScript code for functionality),
  Images: Ensure the images directory contains the necessary images for alumni profiles, logos, and icons.
 - Open the 'web.html' file in a web browser to view the application.
 - You can search for alumni by typing their names in the search bar and clicking the search button or pressing the Enter key.